The historic Fort Matanzas stands guard at the southern waterway approach to St. Augustine

 History of Fort Matanzas

-Fort Matanzas has a long history, closely connected with the founding of St. Augustine by Pedro Menéndez de Aviles.
+Fort Matanzas has a long history, closely connected to Pedro Menéndez de Aviles founding St. Augustine.
 In 1565, Menéndez killed more than 250 French Huguenots upon the shores of this inlet, including the famed Jean Ribault.
-Due to the history of the site, the Spanish named both the fort and the inlet "Matanzas," which means "slaughters" in English.
+Afterward, the Spanish named both the fort and the inlet "Matanzas," which means "slaughters" in English.

-It is believed that a small wooden watchtower was always present on the inlet to guard the watery 'back door' entrance to St. Augustine.
-The fort that visitors see today was not built until British attacks increased along the Florida coast in the 1740s.
+Before the fort was built, historians believe a small wooden watchtower guarded the watery 'back door' entrance to St. Augustine.
+The fort visitors see today was not built until British attacks increased along the Florida coast in the 1740s.
 Visitors will note some similarities between the construction of St. Augustine's fort, the Castillo de San Marcos, and Fort Matanzas because both are made of coquina.
 The stone is impenetrable to cannon fire and easy to quarry, providing the Spanish with ample building material.

 Amenities at Fort Matanzas